BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 This reflects the old communal mindset.
 Form an elitist group, furnish them with a shared mindset and the resources they need to live within that mindset, and you can surround them with an underclass.
 This elitism, somewhat paradoxically, correlates with esotericism and cults, because such individuals often believe themselves to be special or in possession of exclusive knowledge.
-This can lead to a form of fascism, the very thing these individuals should vehemently oppose.
+And fascism, or any other ideology predicated on the worship of a few actors -- the very thing these individuals should vehemently oppose -- always looms ominously in the background.

-Another example is the *effective altruism* movement, which seeks to maximize societal good effectively.
+Another example of thus cultist tendency is the *effective altruism* movement, which seeks to maximize societal good effectively.
 The concept here is to optimize the well-being of others with mathematical precision, employing statistical reasoning.
 Instead of giving money to the beggar on the street, one should support projects with a broader impact.
 Sounds reasonable, right?